International reactions to the election of Pope Leo XIV: Cardinals

 In an interview to the Catholic press agency of the Bishops' Conference of Bosnia and Herzegovina, Cardinal Vinko Puljić stated that the first ballot was "dispersive" but that from the second vote it was clear that the favorite was Prevost because "it was seen that he had the ability to be a leader" and in particular "the cardinals appointed by Pope Francis gave him strong support".
 According to Cardinal Wilton Gregory, Prevost did not make "any particular statement" during the pre-conclave General Congregations, and instead "engaged quite effectively" in smaller group discussions; Gregory said that there was no "extraordinarily convincing speech that enthused" the College of Cardinals but rather a constant dialogue among the cardinal electors.
 Reinhard Marx, the Archbishop of Munich and Freising and a progressive who was close to Pope Francis, would not talk about conclave discussions behind closed doors but said that before the doors of the Sistine Chapel were closed, small groups of cardinals would say, "What about this one, what about that one?", and he took note of Prevost.
 He stated, "That convinced me to say, this could be a possibility.
 We had a very good conversation.
 I realized he's a man who listens, takes arguments seriously, weighs them.
 You can't just place him into one camp — he really tries to build bridges.
 I liked that very much."

+Describing the moment when he cast his vote in the Sistine Chapel, the American prelate cardinal Joseph Tobin said: "I took a look at Bob and he had his head in his hands and I was praying for him.
+And then when he accepted, it was like it was made for him."
+Archbishop of Chicago Blase Cupich said he thanked Prevost several times for accepting his election as pope.
+According to Gregory, Prevost's American nationality was not a factor as he said they were most concerned with "who among us can bring us together, who among us can strengthen the faith and bring the faith to places where it has grown weak".